-Celebrating our 20th year, the Chelsea Community Foundation supports "all things Chelsea" — the important community work that goes into making Chelsea, Michigan, the strong, vibrant, special community that it is.
+For more than 20 years, The Chelsea Community Foundation has supported “all things Chelsea” – the important community work that goes into making Chelsea, Michigan, the strong, vibrant, special community that it is.

 The Chelsea Community Foundation is a permanent community endowment with assets in excess of $2 million thanks to strong local support and prudent financial management.
 The Chelsea Community Foundation is guided by Chelsea’s civic leaders who care deeply about the community.
 To-date, more than $1.25 million has been awarded to local nonprofits to address emerging community needs and opportunities.